TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 He shook his head and said, "It's been so quiet.
 Very quiet this year."

 "Oh yeah, you were fasting?"
+I said.

 "So many people this year..."